"Here's a wonderful thing,

-Onyx is the Greek word for “claw” or “fingernail” because these veins resemble the colors of a fingernail.
+Onyx primarily refers to the parallel banded variety of the silicate mineral chalcedony.
+Both agate and onyx are varieties of layered chalcedony that differ only in the form of the bands: agate has curved bands and onyx has parallel bands.
+The colors of its bands range from black to almost every color.
+Onyx is the Greek word for “claw” or “fingernail” because the veins is this mineral are said to resemble the colors of a fingernail.
 According to legend, the goddess Venus was resting on the banks of the Indus River.
-As she slept, Cupid used the point of one of his enchanted arrows to give her a manicure.
-The parings of her nails then fell into the waters of the sacred river.
-Since the nails were of heavenly origin, they sank to the river bottom and were metamorphosed into onyx.
+As she slept, Cupid used the point of one of his enchanted arrows to manicure her nails.
+The parings of her nails fell into the waters of the sacred river, sank to the river bottom and were metamorphosed into onyx.
+Onyx has been believed to give strength, banish grief, promote vigor, steadfastness and stamina!

 Although the traditional birthstones of December are usually reckoned as Turquoise, Tanzanite, or Zircon, December's "mystical" birthstone is the Onyx.